Frequently Asked Questions

 Do you take insurance?

-Some of our practitioners take Medicaid and Aetna for individual therapy.
+Some of our practitioners take Medicaid, Aetna, or United for individual therapy.
 Currently, we do not accept any other insurance.
 However, we can provide you with a superbill for individual therapy if you have out-of-network coverage.

 Can I use my insurance for couples therapy?